truonghoangnguyen/nikaya2/docs/kinhtrungbo/nanamoli-bodhi-en/075-to-magandiya.md

 21\.
 "So too, Māgandiya, the wanderers of other sects are blind and visionless.
 They do not know health, they do not see Nibbāna, yet they utter this stanza thus:

-'The greatest of all gains is health, Nibbāna is the greatest bliss.'
+*'The greatest of all gains is health, Nibbāna is the greatest bliss.'*

 This stanza was uttered by the earlier Accomplished Ones, Fully Enlightened Ones, thus:

-'The greatest of all gains is health, Nibbāna is the greatest bliss,
+*'The greatest of all gains is health, Nibbāna is the greatest bliss,*<br>

-The eightfold path is the best of paths
+*The eightfold path is the best of paths*<br>

-For it leads safely to the Deathless.'
+*For it leads safely to the Deathless.'*<br>

 Now it has gradually become current among ordinary people. [^745] And although this body, Māgandiya, is a disease, a tumour, a dart, a calamity, and an affliction, referring to this body you say: 'This is that health, Master Gotama, this is that Nibbāna.'
 You do not have that noble vision, Māgandiya, by means of which you might know health and see Nibbāna."